Inferential mood: True renarrative

-Often, there is no doubt as to the veracity of the statement (for example, if it was on the news), but simply the fact that the speaker was not personally present at the event forces them to use this mood (such as the Turkish varacakmış, above, or the Bulgarian той отишъл).
+Often, there is no doubt as to the veracity of the statement (for example, if it was on the news), but simply the fact that the speaker was not personally present at the event forces them to use this mood (such as the Turkish varacakmış, above, or the Bulgarian той отишъл (Note: In Bulgarian, the indicative would be incorrect here, at least for the first time or several times the topic is discussed.
+Once everyone present becomes familiar enough with the idea, however, then they may feel comfortable enough to switch to the indicative.)).
 In this sense, the renarrative could be considered a realis mood.

 News reports

-News headlines (in Bulgaria and Turkey, at least) are rarely presented in this mood, but rather in the indicative preterite—even though in most cases the reporters clearly did not witness the events being reported.